 low-drag moorings: thin mooring lines

-Eulerian moorings ideally fix instruments in space under water and have the flow go past it.
+Perfect Eulerian moorings completely fix instruments in space under water.
 However, as the general aspect ratio of large-scale ocean currents is 1:1000, or perhaps 1:100, the flow and the associated drag force by any object obstructing the flow are nearly perpendicular to the direction of gravity.
 A balance of forces is thus impossible and the mooring will be deflected by any non-zero flow.
 The aim of mooring design is to minimize this ‘mooring motion’, as it differs from the pure Eulerian concept of measuring flow at a position fixed in space.
 We impose the criterion of a maximally tight, minimally moving mooring so that the vertical deflection may never exceed half the distance between any of the instruments along the mooring line.
 This requires a balance between (net) buoyancy, bottom weight, cable thickness and cable strength.
 The design is verified for given (maximum) current speed using the ‘mooring dynamics’ software developed by Richard Dewey of University of Victoria, Canada.

 thermistor string drum